 - Flattened and unsoiled paper & cardboard

-- Glass: food or beverage containers of all shapes and colours, with or without labels
+- Glass: food or beverage containers of all shapes and colors, with or without labels

 - Paper & cardboard soiled with food

-- Polystyrene plastic (number 6): Styrofoam, utensils, individual yogurt containers, black mushroom containers, etc.
+- Rigid plastic : utensils, individual yogurt containers, black/blue mushroom containers, CD case, etc.